Registering for Classes

 What is the Second Language Admissions Proficiency Requirement?

+Please note: This admissions requirement is not the same as the Bachelor of Arts graduation requirement.
 Generally, students must demonstrate two years of high school second language study (or equivalent proficiency) prior to UO admission.
 If admitted by exception, two quarters or two semesters of a college-level second language will be required prior to degree completion to make up the admission requirement.

 More details about the Second Language Proficiency Requirement can be found here.